Ruth Shellhorn with Walt Disney

 Shellhorn was a fair-minded professional with a prodigious work ethic.
 She approached each job as a unique opportunity and did not sit down to execute a design until she had thoroughly studied the site and clarified her client’s program.
 Along with her husband, she often worked 6 or more days a week, frequently giving up vacations to satisfy the demands of their practice.
 Although she never advertised and never applied for an award, she received numerous honors for her designs including at least eight Los Angeles Beautiful Awards, several National Industrial Landscape Awards by the American Association of Nurserymen, civic beautification awards, and chamber of commerce awards.
 For her leadership and dedication to her field of practice she has been listed in Marquis Who’s Who in America since 1978, named a Fellow of the American Society of Landscape Architects in 1971, and honored as Horticulturist of the Year by the Southern California Horticultural Institute in 1986.
 As a role model for professional women, she was named Woman of the Year by the Los Angeles Times and the South Pasadena, San Marino Business and Professional Women’s Club in 1955.

-In 2005, Shellhorn agreed to donate her papers and drawings to the Department of Special Collections at the University of California in Los Angeles.
+In 2005, Shellhorn agreed to donate her papers and drawings to the UCLA Library Special Collections at the University of California in Los Angeles.
 She passed away on November 3, 2006 at the age of 97 years old.

 “A Study of Ruth Patricia Shellhorn: Award-Winning Landscape Architect.”
 Landscape Design and Construction, Vol. 13, No. 4, October, 1967.